FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/index.rst

 teams may want to test and iterate the design of a part rapidly and cheaply.
 3D printing is a great solution to all of these problems.

+3D Printing is the process of creating a three dimensional object by laying down successive layers of material (typically plastic) from a digital model file.
+To do this, machines known as 3D Printers are employed which melt and place plastic in order to produce this model.

 In order to start 3D printing, teams need to understand how the technology works, what printers are available to buy, how to properly set up a part to be printed, and what materials are available to print with.